EldonGabriel/eldongabriel.github.io/_experience/networking.md

 | Networking Fundamentals & Protocol Analysis | 6 |
 | Network Architecture & Security | 5 |
 | **Total Networking Labs Documented** | **11** |

+Reliable network infrastructure forms the backbone of modern computing environments.
+The labs and reports in this section demonstrate hands-on experience analyzing networking protocols, troubleshooting connectivity issues, and designing secure enterprise network architectures using industry-standard concepts and tools.

 These labs focus on understanding network communication models, analyzing protocols used in enterprise environments, and designing secure network architectures that support organizational infrastructure and cybersecurity requirements.